Bidirectional Cross-Attention Fusion of High-Resolution RGB and Low-Resolution Hyperspectral Inputs for Multimodal Semantic Segmentation: Introduction

 \section{Introduction}

-The transition towards a circular economy requires high-quality sorting of heterogeneous waste streams by material to enable efficient recycling.
-Automated waste sorting plants address this need using sensor-based sorting systems comprising high-throughput conveyor belts, where objects must be detected and ejected with compressed air nozzles.
-This setting demands reliable, real-time, pixel-level semantic segmentation that can cope with clutter, occlusions, contamination, and variable object appearances \cite{Maier2024}.
+Multimodal semantic segmentation with heterogeneous sensors is an important problem in computer vision, particularly when complementary modalities differ in both spatial resolution and channel dimensionality.
+A common setting combines high-resolution RGB with lower-resolution, high-channel auxiliary sensors, requiring fusion mechanisms that preserve fine spatial detail while exploiting modality-specific information.
+Automated waste sorting is one instance of this broader problem.
+In this setting, sensor-based sorting systems operate on high-throughput conveyor belts, where objects must be detected and ejected with compressed air nozzles.
+This demands reliable, real-time, pixel-level semantic segmentation that can cope with clutter, occlusions, contamination, and variable object appearances \cite{Maier2024}.

 A range of sensors is deployed for such sorting tasks.
 RGB cameras capture color, texture, and shape cues.
 Hyperspectral imaging (HSI) in the near-infrared (NIR, $\sim$700-1000 nm) and short-wave infrared (SWIR, $\sim$1000-2500 nm) ranges supports material identification.
 Other application-specific sensors include X-ray transmission, fluorescence systems, laser-induced breakdown spectroscopy (LIBS), and Raman spectroscopy.
 For polymer sorting in particular, HSI exploits characteristic absorption features to discriminate polyethylene terephthalate (PET), polyethylene (PE), polypropylene (PP), and other polymers \cite{Chang2003, Burns2007}.